refractionPOINT/lce_doc/docs/dr.md

 and match with single events (like the classic stateless D&R rules).
 This parameter is `is stateless: true`.
 Simply add it to the operators at the root of the logic you want to be applied statelessly.

-Finally, a node in stateful mode under a `with child` or `with descendand` can specify a `count: N` parameter.
+Finally, a node in stateful mode under a `with child` or `with descendant` can specify a `count: N` parameter.
 When specified, you specify that the given node must be matched N times before it is considered successful.
 So setting `count: 3` in a node looking for a `event/FILE_PATH` ending in `cmd.exe` will mean that we want to match only if we see 3 instances of a `cmd.exe` in that context to match.
 An example usage of this is to set `count:` in a `matches` operator looking for a set of processes which would result in detecting a "burst" of matching processes from a parent (like: if a process starts more than 3 `cmd.exe`, alert).
 Adding a `within: Z` parameter